Inpatient Overflow Management with Proximal Policy Optimization: Model Formulation

-While our baseline setting does not consider transferring overflow customers back to their primary pool, this can be accommodated by adding actions that represent the number of in-service transfers from each pool $j$ back to their primary pools.
-In addition, although we assume a linear cost function in this paper, our framework can handle more complex cost structures, such as polynomial costs or costs related to service levels (e.g., the proportion of patients waiting more than 6 hours).
-See the appendix of \cite{dai2019inpatient} for an example of modifying the cost to account for service-level metrics.
+While our baseline setting does not consider transferring overflow customers back to their primary pool, this can be accommodated by adding actions that represent the number of in-service transfers from pool $j$ back to their primary pools.
+In addition, although we assume a linear cost function, our framework can handle more complex cost structures, such as polynomial costs or costs related to service levels (e.g., the proportion of patients waiting more than 4 hours).
+See the appendix of \cite{dai2019inpatient} for an example to account for service-level metrics.
 We note that these adjustments do not alter the core elements of our problem, and our algorithmic framework is both flexible and general enough to accommodate them.
-For ease of exposition, throughout the remainder of the paper, we will focus on the current baseline setting, where primary assignments are handled automatically, departures are pool-dependent, no transfer back of overflow customers, and the cost is linear.
+For ease of exposition, we will focus on the current baseline setting, where primary assignments are handled automatically, departures are pool-dependent, no transfer back of overflow customers, and the cost is linear; extensions are left as future research.